rust-project-primer/book/src/build-system/nix.md

 is pushed to the repository, and is available for example when other developers do code review.

-You can use hosted solutions like Cachix for your build cache, or you can setup a S3 bucket on some provider (Hetzner, Wasabi, Backblaze, AWS) and configure it.
+You can use hosted solutions like Cachix for your build cache, or you can set up an S3 bucket on some provider (Hetzner, Wasabi, Backblaze, AWS) and configure it.
 You should take care that only trusted people or machines are able to write into it, because this can be a security issue.

 ## Nix as distributed compiler